ilastik/ilastik.github.io/documentation/carving/carving.md

 ## Saving and loading segmented objects

-Once the user has successfully segmented an object, the segmentation result can be stored by clicking on the **Save As** button.
-A dialog will pop up that asks for the objects name:
+Once the user has successfully segmented an object, the result can be stored by clicking on the **Save As** button.
+A dialog will pop up that asks for the object name:

 <a href="screenshots/carving-5.png" data-toggle="lightbox"><img src="screenshots/carving-5.png" class="img-responsive" /></a>